All Art Lessons

 Grade 4 English Language Arts

-• Reading: Informational Text Standard 1: Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+• Standard 4.R.5: Refer to details and evidence in a text when explaining what the text says explicitly and when drawing inferences from the text.
+(RL & RI)

 Read More